Papavig/papavig/README.md

 **`Devloper/Student`**

-I'm a web developer who loves building things that live on the internet.
+I'm a simple guy who loves building things that live on the internet.
 Flexible with my tech stack, I mainly work with JavaScript and Java but enjoy experimenting with different tools.
 I thrive in team collaborations, actively participate in hackathons, and stay updated through blogs, YouTube, and tech communities.

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>